-A relatively newly recognized, important player in the stem cell field is a molecule called histone variant H3.3.
+A relatively newly recognized, important player in the stem cell field is a molecule called histone H3.3.

 Histones are key components of chromatin with integral roles in regulating almost all aspects of cell behavior through orchestrating functions such as transcription and chromosome segregation.